-Article 67(2b) - Rules on access to and use of payment account information in the case of account information service b) ensure that the personalised security credentials of the payment service user are not, with the exception of the user and the issuer of the personalised security credentials, accessible to other parties and that when they are transmitted by the account information service provider, this is done through safe and efficient channels."
+Article 67(2b) - Rules on access to and use of payment account information in the case of account information service

+- 2. "The account information service provider shall: - b) ensure that the personalised security credentials of the payment service user are not, with the exception of the user and the issuer of the personalised security credentials, accessible to other parties and that when they are transmitted by the account information service provider, this is done through safe and efficient channels."